3,200,000 Books Are In Print in the U.S. 2000

 When a photopolymer printing plate replaces the forme in letterpress that prepress may also be considered a digital process.

-Will Glaser, Jon Kraft, and Tim Westergren founded Pandora Radio, an automated music recommendation service, and "custodian" of the Music Genome Project— a mathematical algorithm to organize music— in Oakland, California.
+In January 2000 Will Glaser, Jon Kraft, and Tim Westergren founded Pandora Radio, an automated music recommendation service, and "custodian" of the Music Genome Project—a mathematical algorithm to organize music—in Oakland, California.

 "Unlike Wikipedia, Nupedia was not a wiki; it was instead characterized by an extensive peer-review process, designed to make its articles of a quality comparable to that of professional encyclopedias.
 Nupedia wanted scholars to volunteer content for free.
 Before it ceased operating, Nupedia produced 24 articles that completed its review process (three articles also existed in two versions of different lengths), and 74 more articles were in progress.